BAmercury/ProgrammingFoundations/ba555_hw7/ReadMe.txt

 The Shape class (With its corresponding subclasses) I implemented consists of the following members:
     - private variable to store the shape's name, with public getters and setters to access
-    - public abstract methods for getting the area and getting the volume (Depending on if its 2D or 3D)
+    - public abstract methods for getting the area and the volume (Depending on if its 2D or 3D)

 For the area and volume abstract methods, the individual subclasses (Circle, Square, Sphere, etc.) redefines/overrides the abstract definition with a specfic implementation that is custom to the type of shape it is.
-This abstraction allows for each shape to have its corresponding area and volume functions that can be accessed pubically using a get method in the outmost class (Shape class)
+This abstraction allows for each shape to have its corresponding area and volume functions that can be accessed pubically using a get method in the outmost class (the Shape class, method is called get_data) This get data method returns the data formatted as a string.
+For the 3D shapes, the string specfically is comma delimited string containing both area and volume

 Main driver file:
 The steps of this driver program are to be: